Non-Major Course Options

 - CSE 373: Data Structures and Algorithms

-- CSE 410: Computer Systems (not offered regularly)
+- CSE 410: Computer Systems (offered alternating years)

 - CSE 415: Introduction to Artificial Intelligence